John Farnham: Full House to Anthology

-1998–present
+1998–2023: Collaborations and acoustic albums

 The Main Event with Olivia Newton-John and Anthony Warlow

-For The Main Event Tour during October–December 1998, Farnham performed with Olivia Newton-John and Anthony Warlow.
-The album Highlights from The Main Event peaked at No. 1 in December, sold 4× platinum, and won 'Highest Selling Album' at the 1999 ARIA Awards.
-The Main Event concert was broadcast on national TV and released on video.

-During April–May 1999, Farnham undertook the I Can't Believe He's 50 Tour, supported by Merril Bainbridge, Kate Ceberano, Human Nature, James Reyne, Ross Wilson, and Nana-Zhami containing his son, Robert Farnham.
-Live at the Regent, recorded on 1 July 1999 (Farnham's 50th birthday), was released in September and peaked at #7.
+For The Main Event Tour during October–December 1998, Farnham collaborated with fellow singers, Olivia Newton-John and Anthony Warlow.
+The resultant live album, Highlights from The Main Event peaked at No. 1 in December, it shipped 280,000 units to earn 4× platinum, which won Highest Selling Album at the 1999 ARIA Music Awards.
+The Main Event concert was broadcast on 26 March 1999 on Seven Network and released on VHS.
+During April–May 1999, Farnham undertook his I Can't Believe He's 50 Tour, supported by Merril Bainbridge, Kate Ceberano, Human Nature, James Reyne, Ross Wilson, and Nana-Zhami (containing his son, Robert Farnham).
+A live album, Live at the Regent, which was recorded on 1 July 1999 (Farnham's 50th birthday), was released in September and reached No. 7.

-On 21 December, Farnham performed a set for the Tour of Duty concert in Dili for the Australian troops serving with InterFET and East Timorese people.
-The concert included James Blundell, Dili Allstars, Gina Jeffreys, The Living End, Kylie Minogue, Doc Neeson and the RMC Band.
+On 21 December 1999 the singer performed a set for the Tour of Duty concert in Dili, Timor-Leste for Australian troops serving with InterFET and Timorese people.
+Fellow performers were James Blundell, Dili Allstars, Gina Jeffreys, the Living End, Kylie Minogue, Doc Neeson and the RMC Band.
 Tour of Duty was the first of Farnham's concerts to be webcast.

-For the 2000 Summer Olympics, Farnham and Newton-John performed "Dare to Dream" during the Parade of Nations at the Opening Ceremony.
+The concert had been recorded but the results had been misplaced until re-discovered more than 20 years later, consequently The Tour of Duty Concert for the Troops Live in Dili East Timor 21st December 1999 was finally issued on 25 April 2024 (ANZAC Day).
+For the 2000 Summer Olympics (held in Sydney), Farnham and Newton-John performed "Dare to Dream" during the Parade of Nations at the Opening Ceremony.
 Broadcast of the ceremony was viewed by an estimated 3.5 billion people around the world.
-Farnham appeared as himself in the final episode of the Australian television series The Games (2000).
+Farnham appeared as himself in the final episode, "The End", on 11 September 2000, of the Australian comedy TV series, The Games, which focussed on the Olympics.